MPIDR/rsocsim/README.md

 # this will be in your home- or user-directory:
 folder = rsocsim::create_simulation_folder()

-# create a new supervisoryy-file.supervisoryyt-files tell socsim what
+# create a new supervisory-file.
+# supervisory-files tell socsim what to simulate.
-# to simulate. create_sup_file will create a very basic supervisoryy filee
+# create_sup_file will create a very basic supervisory file.
-# and it copies some rate-files that will also be needed into the
+# It also copies some rate-files that will be needed into the
 # simulation folder:
 supfile = rsocsim::create_sup_file(folder)